Previous AD Positions

 New York City: 1985-1990

-The Board of Directors of the Pittsburgh Irish and Classical Theatre (PICT) is excited to announce that it has selected Elizabeth (Eliza) Elias Huffman as PICT’s new Artistic Director, effective immediately.
+The Board of Directors of the Pittsburgh International Classical Theatre (PICT) is excited to announce that it has selected Elizabeth (Eliza) Elias Huffman as PICT’s new Artistic Director, effective immediately.

 Eliza, who is a native of Monongahela, PA, has been a professional theater artist for more than three decades, during which she served as Artistic Director for classic theatre companies based in Los Angeles, New York City, and Portland, Oregon.
 She is an award-winning director and costume designer, a veteran actor, a produced playwright, an acting instructor, and teacher of Shakespeare.